Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > SciPy contains fully-featured versions of the linear algebra modules available to NumPy in addition to several other numerical algorithms.

 ---

+## 29. What is the lambda function?

+> An anonymous function is known as a lambda function.
+This function can have only one statement but can have any number of parameters.

+---